infiniflow/infinity/docs/references/pysdk_api_reference.md

 - **topn : int**
 - **opt_params : dict[str, str]**
     common options:
-      - 'alpha=0.0~1.0'(default: 1.0): paramter for "Termination Conditions", the smaller the value, the more aggressive the pruning.
+      - 'alpha=0.0~1.0'(default: 1.0): A "Termination Conditions" parameter.
+The smaller the value, the more aggressive the pruning.
-      - 'beta=0.0~1.0'(default: 1.0): parameter for "Query Term Pruning", the smaller the value, the more aggressive the pruning.
+      - 'beta=0.0~1.0'(default: 1.0): A "Query Term Pruning" parameter.
+The smaller the value, the more aggressive the pruning.

 ### Returns
 - Success: Self `RemoteTable`